-So being panicked and clueless are not new for me when everyone starts discussing the big T-word.
-I know income tax season is truly taxing (See what I did there?) but I’ve found a tiny ray of hope in all the sadness that this season brings.
+So being panicked and clueless is not new for me when everyone starts discussing the big T-word.
+I know income tax season is truly taxing but I’ve found a tiny ray of hope in all the sadness that this season brings.
 IT Returns, unlike your Income Tax, are actually for you.

 First, you’re going to register yourself on the official e-filing website.
-You’ve got to keep your documents, like payslips, Form 16 and other interest certificates with you.
+You’ve got to keep your documents, like payslips, Form 16, and other interest certificates with you.
 Let’s stop there for a bit, I know you’re wondering what Form 16 is.
 Form 16 is essentially a certificate your employer needs to provide you with, to show that TDS was deducted from your pay.

 Next, try your luck with form 26AS.
 This form is your bible when it comes to all tax deductions.
 Check your TDS certificates with form 26AS to see if your tax deductions have been deposited with the government with your PAN details.

-Basically, if you’ve paid more in taxes than what you should have, you’re going to get returns from the government.
+Basically, if you’ve paid more in taxes than you should have, you’re going to get returns from the government.
 Meanwhile, all individuals with an income of more than ₹2.5 lakh have to file for their income tax and returns.